enviodev/docs/docs/terminology.md

 ### GraphQL
  A query language for interacting with APIs, commonly used in blockchain systems for retrieving specific data from the blockchain.
 ### Hosted Service:
-A managed service database platform for building, hosting and querying Envio's Indexers with guarantee uptime and performance service level agreements.
+A managed service platform for building, hosting and querying Envio's Indexers with guaranteed uptime and performance service level agreements.
 ### Indexer
 a specialized database management system that indexes and organises blockchain data, making it easier for developers to efficiently query, retrieve, and utilise on-chain dat
 ### JavaScript